Merger Tree-based Galaxy Matching: A Comparative Study Across Different Resolutions: Introduction

 Applying this matching technique directly to pair halos/galaxies in high- and low-resolution simulations is challenging because the numbers of DM/gas particles are different in the two simulations.
 In such cases, one possible solution is to trace each particle back to its initial conditions and identify the nearest counterpart particle in the other simulation \citep[e.g., ][]{2023arXiv230605753L}.
-This process is very expensive both in its computing time and memory, and requires access to snapshots at the initial condition.
-Instead, we develop an accurate, physically-motivated matching algorithm that utilizes the positions and masses of halos along the merger tree in the matching process.
+Instead, we develop a physically-motivated matching algorithm that utilizes the positions and masses of halos along the merger tree in the matching process.
 Using this algorithm, we for the first time perform a {\it galaxy-by-galaxy} resolution study with our matching halo/galaxy catalogs, and investigate how the galaxy properties differ with varying resolutions in the TNG simulation suite.
 Moreover, inspired by ML techniques used to paint baryonic properties onto DM halos in DMO simulations \citep[e.g.,][]{2019MNRAS.489.3565J,2022MNRAS.509.5046L,2022ApJ...941....7J}, we seek to adjust the physical properties of halos found in low-resolution simulations.
 As a first test, we implement an ML model for TNG300-1 subhalos which ``corrects'' their properties to match those in a higher resolution simulation, TNG100-1.

 The remainder of this paper is organized as follows.
 In Section \ref{sec:method}, we describe the simulation suite used, the subhalo matching technique, and a brief illustration of the ML model employed.
 In Section \ref{sec:result} we demonstrate that, while DM halo properties exhibit strong resolution convergence, the baryonic properties change with resolution (Section \ref{sec:result_halo}).
 We further investigate the differences in the radial mass profiles of the subhalos (Section \ref{sec:result_rc}).
 We then apply an ML method to ``correct'' the resolution biases in stellar mass, gas mass, and metallicity (Section \ref{sec:ml_result}).
 Lastly, in Section \ref{sec:discussion}, we discuss the validity of our matching catalogs and analyze which halo features are more influential in our ML model.